 Best “Cheap” Django Hosting

-Here at HostingAdvice, we tend to equate words like cheap and affordable to the shared hosting space.
+Here at HostingAdvice, we tend to equate words like cheap and affordable to a shared hosting plan.
 Site owners frequently need to get the most bang for their buck while their new online venture gets off the ground.
 Plus, a shared hosting plan is likely going to give you a free domain name, a free SSL certificate, and many other perks for your Django web application.

 - FREE daily or weekly backups